 The scenery as you can see in the photos is very beautiful.
 There was a moodiness to both passes with fog swirling up – probably from the jungles of Venezuela.

 Some trekkers come to this camp and spend a few nights hiking in the area.
 That in itself would be very worthwhile.
-Our plan though was to continue over Balcones Pass at 4,350 metres (13,920 feet) to a camp beside Laguno del Pañuelo at an altitude of 4,300 metres (13,674 feet).
+Our plan though was to continue over Balcones Pass at 4,350 m (13,920 feet) to a camp beside Laguno del Pañuelo at an altitude of 4,300 m (13,674 feet).